AlfredoSequeida/venus/README.md

 Note for the adventurous -> set venus as a startup program.
 This way you can see what awaits you with each reboot :)

 # Installation
-1) clone using git or download the zip form this page
+1) clone using git or download the zip from this page

 ```
 git clone https://github.com/AlfredoSequeida/venus.git